Daniel-Vaz/CKA-examples/01-ClusterDeployments/010-ClusterCreation.md

 ## Assumptions

-- This guide assumes you already have 3 Ubuntu 18.04 nodes ready, and you have SSH access to all of them;
+- This guide assumes you already have 3 [Ubuntu 18.04](https://releases.ubuntu.com/18.04.5/ubuntu-18.04.5-live-server-amd64.iso) nodes ready, and you have SSH access to all of them;

 - To keep it simple, it is assumed the nodes are on the same network and therefore can communicate with each other freely.

 - We are going to deploy a 3 Node cluster, with a single Master Node.
 Not the suggested architecture to be deployed in production, but is the topology that you will find in the CKA exam.

+- We are preparing for the CKA version 1.21 Exam.

 ## Steps